 And applications for this year have just opened!

 So what is this Auxiliar de Conversación program?

 The Spanish government invites a certain number of people every year from English speaking countries like the USA, Canada, Australia and New Zealand to come and be conversation assistants.
-If you’re from the United Kingdom the British Council has a Language Assistants in Spain program that runs in the same way with equal pay and hours, the applications are just done through them instead.
+If you’re from the United Kingdom the British Council Language Assistants in Spain program runs in the same way with equal pay and hours, the applications are just done through them instead.
 You’ll need to have completed at least two years of university, but the program is offered to graduates as well.